 - 2 small potatoes (boiled and chopped into large cubes)

-- 2 tsp red chilly powder (this gives the curry just a mild heat, add more, if you prefer a more pungent taste)
+- 2 teaspoon red chilly powder (this gives the curry just a mild heat, add more, if you prefer a more pungent taste)

 - 5-6 curry leaves